rahul13ramesh/MultiTask_ModelZoo/README.md

 Using a single shared backbone (multihead) is a ubiquitous approach to multi-task learning and is an implicit design choice in areas like continual and meta-learning.
-The below figure (right) shows that using such a learner on 20 tasks constructed from CIFAR100 does not lead to monotonic improvements in performance across all tasks.
+The below figure (right) shows that using such a learner on 20 tasks constructed from CIFAR100 does not lead to monotonic improvements in performance across all tasks as we increase the number of tasks.
 The reason for the same can be attributed to the *dissonance amongst the tasks* as a result of limited capacity of the neural network.

 Model Zoo  explicitly addresses the same by increasing the